The New Zealand 'All Black' Haka - The Great War Dance and Sporting Spectacle

 The most famous of many versions of haka is the ceremonial 'Ka Mate', which was composed about 1820 by Maori chief Te Rauparaha of the Ngati Toa tribe.
 It was a celebration of the triumph of life over death and symbolised the ploys he used to outwit his enemies.

 And the reason it is the most famous version today is because in 1905, it was adopted by the New Zealand rugby team and incorporated into the pre match ritual of the All Blacks.

 The History Of The Haka

 Long before the first Europeans came to New Zealand, the Maori people of Polynesian descent had sailed their canoes there, and made the islands their home.
-These tribal people had their own culture, beliefs and customs.
+These tribal people had their own culture and beliefs and customs.